 5. SMF to AMF: PDU Handover Response (PDU session ID, SM N2 info).

 The SMF includes the result in SM N2 info sent, transparently for the AMF, to the T-RAN.
 If N2 handover for the PDU session is accepted the SM N2 info also includes PDU session ID, N3 UP address and Tunnel ID of UPF, and QoS parameters.

+If the SMF decides to either deactivate UP or release PDU session according to clause 5.6.x of TS 23.502 [2], the SM N2 info indicates that “No Path Switch Required”.
+The SMF shall start separate procedures to either deactivate UP or release PDU session when the handover is complete.